sighupio/getting-started/distro-on-vms/README.md

 ![Grafana Logs][grafana-screenshot-logs]

-#### Discover dashboards
+#### Discover the metrics dashboards

-SD provides some pre-configured dashboards to visualize the state of the cluster.
+SD provides some pre-configured dashboards to visualize the state of the cluster and its workload.
 Examine an example dashboard:

 1. Click on the search icon on the left sidebar.
-2. Write `pods` and click enter.
+2. Write `pods` and press Enter.
 3. Select the `Kubernetes/Pods` dashboard.

 This is what you should see: